Laboratory of Applied Surface Science

 Produces exceptionally smooth and clean surfaces, enabling more reliable SEM, EDS, and EBSD imaging – free of artefacts and mechanical preparation effects.

-PIPS II 695 (Gatan Precision Ion Polishing System)
+PIPS II 695 (Gatan Precision Ion Polishing System) (National Institute of Chemistry — located at IMT)

 -